JOJ0/discodos/README.md

 ## Update database from Discogs

-You can update your DiscoBASE from your Discogs collection at anytime
+You can update your DiscoBASE from your Discogs collection at any time.

 `./setup.py -i`

 but this takes some time due to the Discogs API being not the fastest.
 There are other ways for adding single releases to Discogs AND to your DiscoBASE simultaneously.
 Check out this command.
-Instead of searchin for a text-term we give a Discogs release ID.
+Instead of searching for a text-term we give a Discogs release ID.
 Discodos will look for this exact release ID and add it to your Discogs collection as well as to the local DiscoBASE.

 `./cli.py mix new_mix_name -a 123456`

-To **only** add a release to your local database (because it was already added to your collection via the Discogs Web Interface) you just use the import command in the setup script.
+To **only** add a release to your local database (because it's been already added to your collection via the Discogs Web Interface) you just use the import command in the setup script with a release ID attached.

 `./setup.py -i 123456`